chetanku/roster/README.md

 ### `2.
 Running roster-ui Docker Container `

-Before building roster-ui, we have to add a edit a variable "awsbaseURL" in config.js.
+Before building roster-ui, edit a variable "awsbaseURL" in config.js.
 Enter your hostname or server-ip where roster-api is running.

 ```
 cd roster/roster-ui/src